Code-Institute-Submissions/RicardoMor98-Project1/README.md

 # CUIDAR

 CUIDAR is website that aims to "Talk About Care".
 The site is intended to users to know more about caregivers and their missions.

-CUIDAR is a site to support the caregivers helping people undersand the meaning of a caregiver and what they do.
+A site to support the caregivers helping people undersand the meaning of a caregiver and what they do.

-The live link can be found here -
+The live link can be found here - https://ricardomor98.github.io/Project1/

 ## Site Goals